Uday47/Best-classifier-Loan-prediction-/README.md

 # Best-classifier-Loan-prediction-
-Use different classification methods to find the best classifier for loan defaulter dataset
+Use different classification methods such as Decision trees, SVM, Logististic regression and KNN to find the best classifier for loan defaulter dataset.